Laurel Highlands Conservation Landscape

 With its vast natural resources, magnificent mountain landscapes, rich historical and cultural assets, and proximity to major metropolitan areas, the Laurel Highlands landscape is well positioned to benefit from sustainable tourism and industries that capitalize on the region’s natural assets.

-It is going to by:
+It is going to accomplish this by:

 - Revitalizing core communities and expand local and regional economies through sustainable resource use and development